Eye Conditions Overview

 - Cancer and Tumors of the Eye

-In addition to or instead of the standard disability compensation for Eye conditions, the blindness in both Eyes or a single Eye when combined with other disabilities may also qualify for Special Monthly Compensation.
+Blindness in both eyes or in a single eye when combined with other disabilities may also qualify for Special Monthly Compensation.

 My condition wasn't diagnosed until after I was discharged.
 Can it qualify for VA disability?